GurjeetSinghSangra/bads/README.md

 # Bayesian Adaptive Direct Search (BADS) - v1.1.1

 #### News
+- This is a forked project of the official [BADS](https://github.com/acerbilab/bads) repository.
+Please see the official repository.
 - 31/Oct/22: BADS 1.1.1 released!
 Added full support for user-specified noise (e.g., for heteroskedastic targets) and several fixes.
 - If you are interested in Bayesian model fitting, check out [Variational Bayesian Monte Carlo (VBMC)](https://github.com/acerbilab/vbmc), a simple and user-friendly toolbox for Bayesian posterior and model inference that we published at NeurIPS (2018, 2020).